ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 ## Step 1: Create a Flow

-Automate Studio provides a super-quick drag-and-drop design experience.
+Automate Studio provides a quick drag-and-drop design experience.
 Creating a flow is a snap.
 Here's how.

 <div class="collapse-accordion"><ul><li>
                 <input type="checkbox" id="list-item-2">